 Of course, I never agreed to follow these rules, then or now.
 Sophomore forward Brandon Davies did, as do all students who attend BYU.
 Once you agree to follow the rules and you don't, you suffer the consequences.
 The consequences lesson is one of those important life lessons that don't appear on a college syllabus.

 Davies's consequences are particularly painful, and not just for Davies: He has been kicked off the basketball team for the rest of the season - and what a season it was shaping up to be.
 The Cougars were ranked No. 3 in the country and in the running for a No. 1 seed in the NCAA tournament.
 Without Davies, they lost at home Wednesday night to unranked New Mexico, and the dream of a top seed is over.

-Davies apparently violated the second rule by having premarital sex with his girlfriend, according to the Salt Lake Tribune.
+Davies apparently violated the second rule by having premarital sex, according to the Salt Lake Tribune.
 That falls under the "chaste and virtuous life" rule, which is sufficiently vague enough to cover a multitude of sins.

 As On Faith panelist Michael Otterson observed, it is admirable that BYU stuck to its principles:

 It was interesting to read about another BYU athlete's reaction to all of this.
 Former BYU football star Reno Mahe suffered a similar tough lesson in 1998 after an honor code violation got him dropped from the football program.